 Protect Your Lips with an All-Natural Sunscreen Lip Balm Recipe

-Before you head out in the sun do you make sure that you cover your skin with sunscreen?
+Before you head out in the sun, do you make sure that you cover your skin with sunscreen?
 What about your lips?
 Applying sunscreen meant for your skin directly to your lips doesn’t taste very good.
 Plus it is dries out your lips and dulls the shine.
-Instead, try this homemade sun protection lip balm, it will protect your lips, make them kissably soft, and it’s made of all-natural ingredients!
+Instead, try this homemade sun-protection lip balm.
+It will protect your lips, make them kissably soft, and it’s made of all-natural ingredients!

-Most of the lip balm recipes I make when I have some sun protection inherently in the oils and wax.
+Most of the lip balm recipes I make have some sun protection inherently in the oils and wax.
 Most days of the year I am confident that my lips are protected just by using these.
 But in the hot summer months when the UV levels are through the roof, I bring out the big guns: this sunscreen lip balm recipe.

 Many ingredients that are used in natural lip balm recipes provide a degree of SPF.
 Some oils add sun protection properties such as raspberry seed oil (natural SPF of 28-50) and carrot seed essential oil (SPF can be as high as 40).
-This recipe is made from a basic lip balm recipe with soft oils like wheat germ and jojoba, as well as shea butter, each of which has SPF properties themselves.
+This recipe is made from a basic lip balm recipe with soft oils like wheat germ and jojoba as well as shea butter, each of which has SPF properties themselves.

 It’s important to also note that there are ingredients that can cause the sun’s effects to be accelerated.
 Phototoxic essential oils typically run in the citrus family (lemon, lime, bitter orange, mandarin leaf, and grapefruit).
 Sweet orange oil, however, is generally considered not phototoxic.

 Making sunscreen or sun protection products at home is a solid way to add sun protection and one that I use for my fair, freckly (read: easily burned) skin.
-Even so I would not venture a guess as to what the SPF is of a homemade recipe.
+Even so, I would not venture a guess as to what the SPF is of a homemade recipe.
 I can say that I have been using this recipe on my own lips for years and have not burned them once.
 Plus, I can feel good about the ingredients that go into the recipe and on my skin.
 My general rule of thumb is to stay out of the sun when the UV is strongest and take the steps to protect my skin (and lips) as naturally as possible.

-As with all home recipes test a bit on your skin and see how you react.
+As with all home recipes, test a bit on your skin and see how you react.
 Those with sensitivities, who are pregnant or breastfeeding, and for use on children should take caution and check with their health care professional.